fell-lucas/fell-lucas/README.md

 - [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/lucas-fell/)](https://www.linkedin.com/in/lucas-fell/)

 <img justify="center" align="right" width="175" height="230" src="./img.png">

-## ⚡ Fun facts about me

-- 🌍 I speak Portuguese.
-- 🌊 I'm learning to swim.
-- 🪐 I'm into psychology and the enigmatic realms of the universe.

 Feel free to check out my repositories and give me a shout if you'd like to collaborate on a project or just want to chat!